DerTyp7/ts5-addon-fix-avatars/README.md

 ## Description of the workaround

 I noticed that when the user clicks out of the TS5 window, it adds `ts-frame=1` to the image element of the avatar.
 Chromium behaves strangely with this changing `src`.
-I didn't see the purpose of this added parameter, so I copied the old image and replaced the new one, which isn't affected by the code.
+So I copied the old image and replaced the new one, which isn't affected by the code.